Monastrell: thick-skinned and sun-loving, from the estates that grow it best

 Send a photo to Free Grape Society customer support within 7 days of delivery.
 We will arrange a replacement or a refund.
 Because producers ship directly, quality issues are handled with the producer's direct involvement.
 Shared responsibility is built into how FGS works.

-Can I order Monastrell wines from more than one producer in the same order?
+Can I order Monastrell from more than one producer in the same order?

 How long does delivery take?